 To be clear, and to explain the type of changes we are making, below are some examples of your existing data that we already hold, to allow us to manage your employment contract or volunteer agreement.
 These may need to be shared with additional Blind Veterans UK staff (i.e. managers and their key support staff with a particular need to know the information for operational reasons) and, occasionally, with trusted 3rd party partner organisations (such as a partner charity or organisation):

 - Your Name

-- Contact details: To allow remote and flexible working and so we can offer an adaptable and flexible service for our Members
+- Contact details: To allow remote and flexible working and so we can offer an adaptable and flexible service for our beneficiaries

-- Home address and postcode: To allow the team running the new service to know where we have people who live close to or can deliver services required by individual Members
+- Home address and postcode: To allow staff running the National Support Services to know where we have people who live close to or can deliver services required by individual beneficiaries

 - Age: We must protect people who are particularly vulnerable to Covid-19

 - Underlying health conditions: We must protect people who are particularly vulnerable to Covid-19.

 - Specific, detailed health information will not be shared widely, however, we will need to know where there is a potential health issue that needs to be managed by us, the employee or volunteer and HR